sebschlicht/Web-Science-MOOC-update/LearningUnit.md

 ## Discussion

 URL: {{TALKPAGENAME}} / {{TALKNAMESPACE}}:learningUnit
-does not need to included anywhere else
+does not need to be included anywhere else
 menu to ask a new question / reply to a specific question (may be possible by rendering page with LUA)